dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 {% endprettify %}

 This `this.` syntax before a constructor parameter is called an "initializing formal".
 You can't always take advantage of it.
-In particular, using it means the parameter is not visible in the initialization list.
-But, when you can, you should.
+It requires that the constructor parameter name is the same as the field name, and that may look weird in documentation if the field name is private, and a private name cannot be used for a named parameter.
+Still, when you can use an initializing formal, you should.

 ### DON'T type annotate initializing formals.